 To identify the what of a problem is easy.
 Clean.
 Lose weight.
 Learn a language.
 Fix up the house.
 Get more out of meetings.
 Better meet customer needs.
 Target a market niche.
 Lead the industry.
 Achieve more.
 Grow as a business.
 Grow as people.
-With finite time and money, the tasks often become daunting.
+With finite time and money, however, these tasks often become daunting.
 Add competing factors and they can become Sisyphean.
 The how remains elusive.
 How do I solve this?
 How am I going to do this?
 How can I get through this?
 The why can be maddening.
 Why will this work?
 Why am I doing this?
 We must develop patterns of strategic thought to see our way through.

 Permit me to tell a story: